Skip to main content

 All new API applications, including service keys, start with read-only permissions.
 To change the permissions of a service key, click its select menu in the Status column.

-When changing a service key's status to Read-write, SOE will prompt you for a Permitted Domain.
-Enter the domain of the application that will be accessing the API and click Confirm.
+When changing a service key's status to Read-write, SOE will prompt you for a permitted Domain.
+Enter (or verify) the domain of the application that will be accessing the API and click Confirm.

 To change a read-write service key to read-only status, click its Status select menu and select Read-only.
 Click Disable.
 To remove a service key entirely, click its trash can (delete) button.